pivotal/docs-tap/install-air-gap.hbs.md

 Supply Chain Security Tools - Policy Controller currently requires access to a TUF server.
 In a normal environment with public internet access, the public official Sigstore TUF server is used.

-However, for an air-gapped environment, an internally accessible Sigstore stack is currently required.

 The Sigstore Stack consists of:
 - [Trillian](https://github.com/google/trillian)
 - [Rekor](https://github.com/sigstore/rekor)
 - [Fulcio](https://github.com/sigstore/fulcio)
 - [Certificate Transparency Log (CTLog)](https://github.com/google/certificate-transparency-go)
 - [TheUpdateFramework (TUF)](https://theupdateframework.io/)

+However, for an air-gapped environment, an internally accessible Sigstore stack is currently required.
+During the installation process, Policy Controller will fail to reconcile and deploy.
+This is expected behaviour and the Policy Controller needs to be configured with a TUF mirror and TUF root.

 For more information on how to setup the Sigstore Stack, see [Sigstore Stack Install](./scst-policy/install-sigstore-stack.hbs.md).